giuseppeannunziata/clickclick/clickclick/core/src/net/sf/clickclick/reload/README.txt

     this is to place these two files in the classpath before the regular click-core classes.

-2) DynamicClassLoader currently excludes all classes by default.
-To enable dynamic replacement of classes you can programmatically call 'DynamicClassLoader.addPackageToInclude(String package)'.
+2) ReloadableClassLoader currently excludes all classes by default.
+To enable dynamic replacement of classes you can programmatically call 'ReloadableClassLoader.addPackageToInclude(String package)'.

     If you use the ReloadClassFilter, you can specify a comma seperated list of packages to be loaded at initialization time.
-By specifying the initialization parameter 'included-packages', you can provide a list of packages that will be added to the DynamicClassLoader, for example:
+By specifying the initialization parameter 'included-packages', you can provide a list of packages that will be added to the ReloadableClassLoader, for example:

     <filter>
         <filter-name>reload-filter</filter-name>